Willi Castro Preview, Player Props: Twins vs. Mets

 Willi Castro At The Plate

-- In 4.3% of his games this year, he has hit a home run, and 1.5% of his trips to the dish.
+- He has hit a home run in 4.3% of his games this season, and 1.5% of his trips to the plate.

-- In 22 games this season (23.7%), Castro has picked up an RBI, and in four of those games (4.3%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Castro has had at least one RBI in 23.4% of his games this year (22 of 94), with two or more RBI four times (4.3%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.